JWST's first view of the most vigorously star-forming cloud in the Galactic center -- Sagittarius B2: Discussion

 \subsection{ALMA-detected YSOs are not seen with JWST}

-We cross-match the protostellar cores seen in ALMA millimeter data \citep[][M. Daley 2026, in preparation]{ginsburg_distributed_2018, budaiev_protostellar_2024} with the JWST NIRCam catalog.
-We augment the search with a by-eye inspection of the locations of the ALMA-detected YSOs.
+We cross-match the protostellar cores seen in ALMA millimeter data with the JWST NIRCam catalog.
+We augment the search with a by-eye inspection of the locations of the ALMA-detected \rrr{sources}. \rrr{The mm sources in the extended molecular have been cataloged in \cite{ginsburg_high_2018} with a higher resolution follow-ups towards the denser regions of the cloud in \cite[][A. Daley, in preparation]{budaiev_protostellar_2024}.
+Based on $\sim500$ au resolution observations at 1 and 3 mm, \cite{budaiev_protostellar_2024} determined that the most of the mm detections are likely rotationally supported Stage 0/I YSOs.
+The free-fall time for the relatively massive sources is too short for all of them to be under gravitational collapse and thus be considered pre-stellar cores.
+While the central stars for non-\hii region mm-detections have not been directly observed, \cite{xu2025} also suggest that most of these detections are likely YSOs due to their observed sizes and brightnesses (see their section 6.2). }

 The high stellar density results in line-of-sight, by chance matches with ALMA data.
 An ALMA detection of a YSO requires the presence of significant amount of dust and, thus, such objects should exhibit strong reddening.
-To remove chance line-of-sight matches, we exclude spatial matches without 4.8\microns excess.
-Out of over 700 protostellar cores, only three plausible matches remain, all of which are in Sgr B2 DS.
-One of the three sources exhibits little CO ice absorption.
-This same object is the only one of the three to have a 12.8\microns detection, in line with the discussion in Section \ref{sec:12_deficit}.
-The offset between the peak of the 1 mm continuum emission and long-wavelength NIRCam filters is inconsistent between the three sources, ranging between 800 and 2000 au, much larger than the astrometric accuracy $\sim100$au.
-Such a discrepancy in the separation indicates that if we are detecting the same object, ALMA and JWST may be seeing different parts of the YSO.
-The two objects that do exhibit CO ice absorption are located in the vicinity of several other ALMA-detected YSOs and have several outflow detections nearby.
-We highlight these two locations further in the following section, as they exhibit extended emission in JWST.
+To remove chance line-of-sight matches, we exclude spatial matches without 4.8\microns excess. \rr{We define 4.8\microns excess as a significant deviation in the color (F480M $-$ [F410M $-$ F405N]) from the value expected based on extinction, as determined from other filter pairs or, in the case of non-detections, lower limits on the extinction.} Out of over 700 protostellar cores, only three plausible matches remain, all of which are in Sgr B2 DS.
+The offset between the peak of the 1 mm continuum emission and long-wavelength NIRCam filters is inconsistent between the three sources, ranging between 800 and 2000 au, much larger than the astrometric accuracy $\sim100$ au. \rr{Assuming that the mm and mid-IR observations are tracing the same source rather than being a by-chance aligned detection, the different offset vector between mm and IR observations for each of the three object suggests that ALMA and JWST are tracing different parts of the YSOs. } \rrr{Two out of the three sources have extended emission nearby in the JWST images, which we discuss in the following subsection.} \rr{The locations of the \rrr{three} ALMA sources possibly detected with JWST are marked with cyan circles in Figure \ref{fig:YSO_cand}.}

 To estimate the required extinction to obscure the vast majority of the ALMA-detected protostellar cores, we use two approaches: extinction of the central stellar object and extinction of the surrounding hot dust.